meraki-analytics/cassiopeia/doc/datapipeline.rst

 A few notes: 1) Users can force all expired objects in data sinks to be removed using ``settings.pipeline.expire()``.
 2) Individual data sinks handle their own expirations, so if you write a database, you must decide how to handle expirations for data in your database.

-Below is an example (which tuses more data stores than Cass uses by default):
+Below is an example (which uses more datastores than Cass uses by default):

 .. code-block:: json